 I set up Black Oxford Untold Stories after a crude insult from a member of staff at the Oxford City Tourist Information Centre.
 They blatantly refused to acknowledge that Black people studied at the University.
 Instead, stating the only contribution Black people had made to the University city was to the transportation system in driving the buses and working in the car factory.

-The University of Oxford has attracted and produced heads of states, academics, writers, scientists, politicians, philosophers and many other luminaries as its alumni.
-The names of Percy Bysshe Shelley, Oscar Wilde, Margret Thatcher, Harold Wilson and Bill Clinton are familiar to many.
+The insult was my impetus to find out more information about the university's black scholars.
+What I found was the university was known for its numerous heads of states, academics, writers, scientists, politicians, philosophers.
+The name of Percy Bysshe Shelley, Oscar Wilde, C.S.
+Lewis, Margaret Thatcher, Harold Wilson, and Bill Clinton are familiar to many.
 But what about its Black scholars?

 Oxford University has seen many African, African-Caribbean, African-Americans, and Black British scholars pass through the hallow halls and colleges of the illustrious university.
 Christian Frederick Cole, the first Black African scholar at the university in 1873; Kofoworola Moore, the first African woman to achieve a degree from St Hugh’s College in 1935, Alain LeRoy Locke, the first Rhodes Scholar to attend the university in 1907, Grantley Adams, a student of St. Catherine’s, went onto become the first Premier of Barbados.
 The list is endless.
 Black Oxford Untold Stories was born.

 BLACK OXFORD UNTOLD STORIES